lanbufan/Upload-or-Publish/README.md

 In the spirit of open science, and especially in the context of the COVID-19 pandemic, I develop a free API.
 I am running this out of my own pocket.
 My current plan with Python Everything allows for 100, 000 API queries per day.
 I strongly encourage intelligent and mindful users.
 Don't be stupid.
 Don't query the same data-point over and over.
 Don't use over-kill parallel processing that will overload the server.
 If you notice that your requests are not working anymore, just stop your program, ok!
 Finally, please use a user-agent header that identify you as a user, including your email.
 I reserve the right to restrict or block clients that are wont follow this etiquette.

-I used "rxvist.org/docs" for this section.
-Please note that "rxvist" draw from the Crossref API documentation.
+I relied on "rxvist.org/docs" to write this section.
+Please note that "rxvist" draw from the Crossref API documentation to craft their own.

 ## How to cite UoP API